 What are varicose veins?

 Healthy leg veins have one-way valves to help blood flow up to the heart.
-They happen when the tiny valves in the vein become damaged or stop working.
-This causes the blood to pool in the veins.
+Varicose veins happen when the tiny valves in the vein become damaged or stop working.
+This causes the blood to pool in the veins and stretch them out.

 Blood that collects in varicose veins can leak into smaller blood vessels (capillaries), which enlarge and form ‘spider veins’.

 It is not known why some people get varicose veins and others don’t.